DineshPandey2014/SecureManetRoutingProtocol/README.md

 CONTENTS
-I.	HOW TO START THE App
+1. HOW TO START THE App
-II.
-HOW TO USE THE APP
+2. HOW TO USE THE APP
-II.
-Software Requirements
+3. Software Requirements
-III.
-Browser Supported
+4. Browser Supported
-IV.
-App deployment.
+5. App deployment.

 I. HOW TO START THE App.
 Windows/Macintosh/Linux/AWS